laurenra/plotly-practice-1/README.md

 python -m http.server 8888
 ```

-Access the page in a browser at http://localhost:8888/practice-1.html
+- Access the page in a browser at http://localhost:8888/practice-1.html.
+- You can reference everything in the project local directory as
+subdirectories and files under localhost:8000.
+- Stop the server with Ctrl+C.

 ## Create deployment tarball

 To simplify deploying to a web server, use the **make-deployment-tar**
 script to create a tarball with all the files required.